GovTechSG/apex-cloud-troubleshooting/docs/monitoring/filtering-common-issues.md

 # Filtering common issues

-To filter common issues in the stack trace logs, use the syntax below.
+To filter the stack trace logs by the most common issues, use the specified syntax below.

-### Prerequisite
+## Prerequisite

-To proceed, you should have generated the stack trace if the problematic API request.
-Refer to
+Find the correlation ID and view the stack traces related to the problematic API request.
+Refer to [Viewing stack trace](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/docs/monitoring/viewing-stack-trace).

 ## Filter that caused failure